Mister-JP/Mister-JP/README.md

 - 👋 Hi, I’m Jignasu
 - 👀 I’m interested in Full-stack development and Machine learning.
-- 🌱 I’m currently learning Angular, GCP, Azure, PyTorch and Unity.
+- 🌱 I’m currently learning Next.js, PostgreSQL, AWS, PyTorch and Unity.
 - 💞️ I’m looking to collaborate on front-end for machine learning application.
 - 📫 How to reach me 1jignasu@gmail.com